Toggle menu

 We can all feel low, anxious or panicky from time to time.
 Your Mind Plan helps you build a practical plan you can use to help maintain and improve your mental health and wellbeing.

-By answering this short quiz, the Every Mind Matters widget gives you five actions that can help you feel more in control, deal with stress and anxiety, boost your mood and improve your sleep.
+By answering this short mind plan quiz (opens new window), the Every Mind Matters widget gives you five actions that can help you feel more in control, deal with stress and anxiety, boost your mood and improve your sleep.

 More help from your GP